hsaraf01/console-canvas-draw/README.md

 * You need Java 8 or higher as well as maven installed to build the app
 * To run the app, you only need Java JRE

-### Executing program
+### Building App
-* Open a terminal and go the project directory
+Open a terminal and go the project directory

 * Build the program

         mvn clean package

+### Executing App
+Open a terminal and go the project directory

-* To execute on Windows command prompt, run below script
+* To run App on Windows command prompt, execute below script

         .\run.bat

-* To execute on Linux bash, run below command
+* To run App on Linux bash, execute below command

         ./run.sh